OWASP FIASSE

 Scope

-FIASSE does not intend to replace existing security assurance advice like OWASP SAMM, OWASP ASVS, etc. Instead, it aims to complement other OWASP projects by integrating security more deeply into the Software Engineering discipline.
-It can do this by providing a structured approach to securing code through engineering practices.
-This will reduce findings and turnaround time, thereby decreasing the probability of material impact.
+FIASSE does not intend to replace existing security assurance advice like OWASP PSCF, OWASP SAMM, OWASP ASVS, etc. Instead, it aims to complement other projects by providing a developer-centric framework.
+It does this by providing a structured approach to securing code through engineering practices.

 Road Map